Ameretat Neurogenesis Supplement

 - Store in a cool, dry place.
 Keep out of reach of children and pets.

-How will I feel after taking Neurogenesis Supplement?
+How will I feel after taking Neurogenesis Microdose?

-- Ameretat Neurogenesis nootropic is a sub-perceptive (microdosing) neuroprotective formulation that will not cause you to feel physiological effects.
-Over time, people report feeling sharper and more focused after regular supplementation.
+- Ameretat Neurogenesis microdose is a sub-perceptive formulation that may have subtle influences on some aspects of your cognition, but will not cause you to feel physiological impairment.
+Over time, people report feeling sharper, more open, more focused, and even more productive after regular supplementation.

-Should I take Ameretat Neurogenesis Supplement every day?
+Can I take Ameretat Neurogenesis Microdose every day?

-- The neuromodulatory effects of Ameretat Neurogenesis supplement are immediate but sub-perceptive, non-sedative, and not habit-forming.
-We designed Ameretat Neurogenesis so that you can take it every morning or evening without becoming dependent.
+- The neuromodulatory effects of Ameretat Neurogenesis microdose are immediate, sub-perceptive, non-sedative, and not habit-forming.
+We designed Ameretat Neurogenesis microdose so that you can take it every day without becoming dependent.

-- Although not habit-forming, we recommend incorporating Ameretat Neurogenesis into either a consistent waking or sleeping ritual.
+- Although not habit-forming, we recommend incorporating Ameretat Neurogenesis microdose into a consistent waking ritual.

 - Ameretat Neurogenesis is safe when taken as directed at the recommended dosage.

-- Ameretat Neurogenesis contains Defense(R), a purified plant extract of Espand that is formulated to contain a precise microdose of beta-Carbolines.
-In addition to their anti-inflammatory and neuroprotective properties, beta-Carbolines also function as monoamine oxidase inhibitors (MAOIs) that can cause an increase in blood pressure when consuming foods containing tyramine .
+- We designed our Ameretat ® formula from the purified natural plant extracts of Espand, combined with extracts of Grapefruit and Pomegranate for bioavailability and antioxidant synergy.
+In addition to their anti-inflammatory and neuroprotective properties, the natural beta-Carbolines extracted from Espand also function as monoamine oxidase inhibitors (MAOIs) that can cause an increase in blood pressure when consuming foods containing tyramine .

 How does it work?

-- Ameretat Neurogenesis Supplement contains Defense®, a precise microdose formulation of Espand-derived beta-Carbolines that, while sub-perceptive, begins to affect the central nervous system within 20 minutes of being ingested.
-The compounds in Defense® have been shown to:
+- Ameretat Neurogenesis ® microdose contains a precise microdose formulation of Espand-derived beta-Carbolines that, while sub-perceptive, begins to affect the central nervous system within 20 minutes of being ingested.
+The compounds in Ameretat ® have been shown to:

 - Inhibit neurotoxins and provide neuroprotective antioxidant effects